FOR IMMEDIATE RELEASE

 Contact: Media Relations

 Every year, the American Public Health Association honors excellence in public health leadership and innovation, from state and local health officials to those speaking up for public health from the halls of Congress.

 This year’s awards will be presented Tuesday, Oct.
-27, at 6:30 p.m.
-MST during the virtual APHA 2020 Annual Meeting and Expo, which officially kicks off Oct.
+26, at 12 p.m.
+MST during APHA’s 2021 Annual Meeting and Expo, which officially kicks off Oct.
 24.

 This year’s honorees include: